November 9, 2024

 "He was my son," the caliph said.
 I asked him, "How did he get into this condition?"

 "He was born to me before I became caliph," Harun said.
-"He grew up strong and healthy, and studied Qur'an and religious science, but when the Caliphate befell me, he fled, taking with him no reminder of the world around me.
+"He grew up strong and healthy, and studied Qur'an and religious science, but when the Caliphate was thrust on me, he fled, taking with him no reminder of the world around me.
 He never lost reverence for his mother, though, and I pressed this ring on her, a ruby ring of great price, and told her: 'Give this to him, and ask him to keep it handy.
 Perhaps it will be of use in his hour of need.'

 "After that," he continued, "his mother died, and from that time to this I know nothing about him but what what you've told me."
 Then he said, "Take me to his grave after night falls."